 Subsequent to the Court Order, the undersigned continued in collaboration with the workgroup to assist in obtaining the data from all congregate care shelters and transitional foster care nationwide, on issues as they pertain to the six Court-ordered topics.
 Under the Juvenile Coordinator, this workgroup has continued using the same methodology to collect data with questionnaires requesting specific information as they pertain to the prior Court Orders.
-In addition, the Court Order dated August 7, 2020, directed the ORR Juvenile Coordinator to expand the requirements of the April 24, 2020 Order by detailing the reasons that release is delayed due to unavailable fingerprinting services or an inability to complete the home study for each minor.
+In addition, the Court Order dated August 7, 2020, directed the ORR Juvenile Coordinator to expand the requirements of the April 24, 2020 Order by detailing the reasons that release is delayed due to unavailable fingerprinting services or an inability to complete the home study for each minor, which has continued up through this report.

-During this reporting period, which covers July 14, 2020 through August 14, 2020, approximately 350 cases were reviewed individually.
-The census of minors in ORR custody has increased slightly since our last report as more minors were placed in ORR custody during the past month than during the periods covered in previous reports.
-From July 14 to August 14, 2020, 238 minors were placed in ORR custody.
-As of August 22, 2020, there were approximately 316 minors residing in congregate care facilities.
+During this reporting period, which covers October 1, 2020 through November 12, 2020, approximately 1,719 cases were reviewed individually.
+In the same reporting period, approximately 2,114 minors were admitted to ORR facilities, resulting in a significant increase in ORR's census.
 The workgroup continued to collaborate with ORR grantee staff, Federal Field Specialists (FFS), and other ORR staff members to obtain the information needed from the ORR network.

-Figure 1 below provides minors' census information and discharges since the onset of when the Juvenile Coordinator began tracking this information.
-Also listed below is Figure 2, which details ORR's total bed capacity by residence type as of August 22, 2020.
+Figure 1 below provides ORR's census information and discharges for the last six months, beginning May 15, 2020 - November 11, 2020.
+Also listed below is Figure 2, which details ORR's total bed capacity by residence type as of November 12, 2020.

-Figure 1: ORR Census & Discharges from March 15 to August 22, 20201
+Figure 1: ORR Census & Discharges from May 15 to November 11, 20201

-Figure 2: ORR Bed Capacity by Residence Type as of August 22, 20202
+Figure 2: ORR Bed Capacity by Residence Type as of November 12 20202

 ORR Program Type Total Beds # of Beds Occupied (% of total beds) # of Beds Not Occupied (% of total beds)

-Shelter 10,735 281 10,454

-3% 97%
+Shelter 5,575 1,564 4,011

+28% 72%

-Staff Secure 162 20 142
+Staff Secure 133 14 119

-12% 88%
+11% 89%

-Secure 34 9 25
+Secure 34 2 32

-26% 74%

-RTC 50 6 44

-12% 88%

-TFC 2,004 101 1,903

-5% 95%

-LTFC 634 424 210

-67% 33%

-TOTAL 13,619 841 12,778

 6% 94%

+RTC 50 9 41

+18% 82%

+TFC 1,604 130 1,474

+8% 92%

+LTFC 575 372 203

+65% 35%

+TOTAL 7,971 2,091 5,880

-1 The census reflected in Figure 1 is a snapshot of the minors in care from March 15 - August 22, 2020, in addition to the daily discharges.
+$^{^{1}}$ The census reflected in Figure 1 is a snapshot of the minors in care from May 15 - November 11, 2020, in addition to the daily discharges.

 2 Census for minors in ORR custody constantly fluctuate as children are admitted, transferred, and discharged at all times of each day.
 Therefore, the census reflected in Figure 1 is a snapshot of the capacity at the exact time that the review was conducted.
+Furthermore, ORR is constantly reassessing bed capacity as circumstances regarding the COVID-19 pandemic and increasing number of minors requiring quarantine or medical isolation are referred to ORR.
+This chart reflects ORR's reassessed capacity on the morning of November 12, 2020, which may change as new developments arise.